Open Government in the EU blog…

 In 2017, much of the project’s core research agenda was taken over by the University of Helsinki’s Eric Castrén Institute, where prof. Päivi Leino launched the Academy of Finland-funded project Transparency in the EU – From Reaction to Manifesto.
 This project ran until 2021.

-At the moment, the OGEU blog functions as a self-standing project within the context of the Eric Castrén Institute.
+At the moment, the OGEU blog functions as a self-standing project in close cooperation with a government transparency expertise group at the Utrecht School of Governance.

 Since 2010, the researchers involved in these two projects have produced a sizeable corpus of publications that build on research approaches from the fields of law, political science, public administration and other social sciences.
 Moreover, over the years, the projects have (co-)organised several workshops and conferences, and contributed to numerous meetings and publications both for practitioner and general audiences.